vegantransistor/BoschSmartHome/P1/README.md

 * Next, ground the clock, put the micro-SD card into the adapter connected to the test points and power on the device.
 First, the LEDs will blink crazily, just wait until U-Boot starts and you will see the message `Enter 'noautoboot' to enter prompt without timeout`.
 You have five seconds to type `noautoboot` and then you have a U-Boot shell.

-Please Note: use short cables everywhere ;-)
+Note: use short cables everywhere